Adarnase of Hereti

-Most likely of Albano-Armenian origins, he inherited a part of the domains of his father, Prince Grigor Hamam, out of which he founded Hereti as an independent kingdom, as well as the Sumbatishvili dynasty.
+He inherited a part of the domains of his father, Prince Grigor Hamam, out of which he founded Hereti as an independent kingdom, as well as the Sumbatishvili dynasty.
 He ruled over a chaotic period in the history of the region and faced several enemies, including the Principality of Kakheti, the Kingdom of Abkhazia and the Emirate of Tiflis.
 Adarnase ruled with the title of king for most of his reign, except for a short time during which he was forced to accept Byzantine suzerainty.

 Family origins

 The origins of Adarnase are disputed amongst modern historians.
 Marie-Félicité Brosset, who studied the Caucasus in the 19th century, believed that Adarnase came from a cadet scion of the Bagrationi dynasty, the family that was already governed several other Georgian territories at the time.
 According to this version, Adarnase was a descendant of a younger brother of Prince Guaram I of Iberia, himself the founder of the Bagrationi dynasty according to medieval chronicler Juansher Juansheriani.
 However, this version of the origins of the Bagrationi family is rejected by modern genealogists, who make Guaram and his brothers member of the Chosroid dynasty, an ancient royal dynasty of Iberia.
 Brosset himself believed that Adarnase may have been a descendant of the cadet branch of the Chosroids that may have inherited Eastern Georgia in the 5th century.

 However, modern historians assume that Adarnase was a local prince, maybe son of Grigor Hamam, a powerful prince in the region and heir to the Mihranid dynasty, the family that governed Albania and Eastern Armenia.
 Adarnase could thus be a member of three potential houses: the Bagrationis, the Guaramids, or the Mihranids.
 The Albano-Armenian theory is mostly accepted today, Adarnase being the first independent sovereign of Hereti, which was most likely an Armenian territory beforehand and followed the Monophysitism of Albanians and Armenians instead of the Christian Orthodoxy of the Bagrationis.

-Some Armenian historians give Adarnase a purely Armenian origin.
+Historian and an expert on the ancient history of the South Caucasus, Robert H. Hewsen, considers Atrnerseh and his father as members of a branch of the Armenian House of Syunik.
 Based on this version, he was the son of Grigor Hamam, himself a grandson of the Armenian noble Sahl Smbatean, who governed a principality in the Karabakh.
 Sahl Smbatyan may have been a descendant of the Armenian family of the Arranshahiks, which disappeared in the 4th century at the hands of the Mihranids.
 Another, less accepted version treats Sahl Smbatean as a member of the Siunid princely family.
 No matter which version is true, the descendants of Adarnase remain known today as the Sumbatishvilis (Georgian translation of "Smbatean", or "children of Sumbat").